 Use Photo Stream to back up photos

-We told you to turn off Photo Stream a few slides ago, but it might be the case that 1GB of Photo Stream images is worth the sacrifice for being able to easily back up the photos you take on your iPhone.
-Go to Settings > Photos & Camera and turn My Photo Stream on using the slider.
+We told you to turn off Photo Stream a few slides ago, but 1GB of Photo Stream images might be worth the sacrifice for being able to easily back up the photos you take on your iPhone.
+Go to Settings > Photos and turn My Photo Stream on using the slider.

-Now, as long as you have on Wi-Fi access, every photo you take will appear in your Photo Stream on your iPhone and on any of your other devices you have set up to receive your Photo Stream.
-(When you turn it on the phone will upload the last 1,000 images, it's likely to take a few minutes).
+Now, as long as you have Wi-Fi access, every photo you take will appear in the Photo Stream on your iPhone and on any other devices you've set up to receive it.
+(Note that when you turn it on the phone will upload the last 1,000 images, which is likely to take a few minutes.)

-Now that the photos you are taking are appearing in your Photo Stream you can delete them from your Camera Roll.
-They will still be available to download on your other devices (at least until you have taken another 1,000 photos, pushing that one out of your allocated iCloud storage).
+Now that the photos you're taking are appearing in your Photo Stream, you can delete them from your Camera Roll.
+They will still be available to download on your other devices (at least until you've taken another 1,000 photos, pushing that one out of your allocated iCloud storage).

 You can also save the image to your iPad by tapping Select picking that image, and then tapping Add To and selecting an Album to add it to.

-You can delete all the photos from your phone now without worrying about them being lost forever now.
+You can delete all the photos from your phone now without worrying about them being lost forever.

-If you open another of your camera applications and use the camera through that you may be able to take a few shots that you wouldn't be able to take otherwise.
-This is because some apps have access to memory that your camera app might not have.
+But if you open another of your camera applications (such as ProCamera, for example), you may be able to take a few shots that you wouldn't be able to otherwise.
+This is because different apps have access to different parts of the phone's storage/memory.
 Try it - you never know.

 Erase and restore your iPhone

-The 'Other' section of your iOS Storage breakdown can be frustrating, especially when you've got very little space left on your iPhone for your favourite apps, photos and music.
+The 'Other' section of your iPhone Storage breakdown can be frustrating, especially when you've got very little space left for your favourite apps, photos and music.
 However, there is one thing that can be done to remove the Other section, which is usually filled with Safari bookmarks, text attachments and calendar entries, and that is to wipe and restore your iPhone.

-Make sure you back up your iPhone first, then head to Settings > General > Reset > Erase all content and settings to erase your iPhone and wipe the 'other' section from the face of the Earth, then restore it from your most recent backup during the initial setup.
+Make sure you back up your iPhone first, then head to Settings > General > Reset > Erase All Content and Settings to erase your iPhone and wipe the Other section from the face of the Earth, then restore from your most recent backup.